Mondara/Weather-App-2/README.md

 ## Overview

 ### The Project
-The project is built using HTML, CSS, JavaScript on the client side, with the server, built using Express, making api call to openweathermap's api.
+The project is built using HTML, CSS, JavaScript on the client side, with the server, built using Express/Node.js, making api calls to openweathermap's api.

-### Functionality:
+#### Functionality:
 The app using users current location and openweathermap's api to give user:
  - Current Days Weather Forcast
  - 7 Weather Forcast
  - 3 Day Hour by Hour Forcast

-### Run
+#### Run
 To Run the project, first install the packages using `npm install` then run `npm run start` to run the project.
 - Client: To run the client go to client folder then type `npm run start`.
 - Sever: To run the server go to server folder then type `npm run start`.